 Healthcare fraud cases cost the government millions of dollars each year.
 The government often makes mistakes and accuses innocent medical professionals and clinic owners of committing federal crimes in order to try and recover their losses from fraudulent claims.
 Unfortunately, when you are accused of committing Medicare or any other type of healthcare fraud, your family, career and reputation are at risk.

 While federal prosecutors have virtually unlimited resources to pursue a claim against you, a Sarasota County Federal Criminal Defense Attorney at Whittel & Melton can tailor a specific defense strategy for you in order to successfully fight for your rights.
 We understand the billing and payment processes of government programs, including Medicare and Medicaid, and will work persistently to mount a powerful defense on your behalf.
-If you or someone you know is facing federal charges for Medicare fraud, please call us today statewide and toll-free at 866-608-5529 or fill out a free online case evaluation form by downloading our free app from the Apple App Store or get it on Google Play.
+If you or someone you know is facing federal charges for Medicare fraud, please call us today statewide and toll-free at 866-608-5529 or fill out a free online case evaluation form.